2015 Atlantic hurricane season: Hurricane Kate

-On October 30, a poorly-defined tropical wave and its associated small area of disturbed weather emerged into the Atlantic from the west coast of Africa.
+On October 30, a poorly defined tropical wave and its associated small area of disturbed weather emerged into the Atlantic from the west coast of Africa.
 Strong wind shear prevented significant development or organization of deep convection for a few days.
 However, by November 5, cloudiness and showers increased as the system was approaching the Lesser Antilles.
 Two days later, the system underwent a rapid increase in convection, and satellite imagery indicated development of a surface circulation.
 A tropical depression formed just to the north of the Turks and Caicos Islands around 18:00 UTC on November 8.
 The depression strengthened into Tropical Storm Kate early on November 9.
 After initially moving northwestward, Kate briefly accelerated northward around the western periphery of a subtropical ridge over the central Atlantic.
 Thereafter, the cyclone accelerated further and curved northeastward due to the mid-latitude westerlies.

 After intensification and improvements to convective banding, Kate was upgraded to a Category 1 hurricane at 00:00 UTC on November 11.
 Twelve hours later, the storm peaked with maximum sustained winds of 85 mph and a minimum barometric pressure of 980 mbar.
 Due to very strong wind shear and decreasing sea surface temperatures, the storm began losing tropical characteristics shortly thereafter.
 Early on November 12, the system became extratropical about 430 mi south-southeast of Cape Race, Newfoundland.
 Late on November 13, the remnants merged with a larger extratropical cyclone.
 Between November 15 and November 16, the remnants of Kate affected the United Kingdom and Ireland.
 Across Wales, high winds downed trees and heavy rain flooded roadways.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2015.
-The names not retired from this list were used again during the 2021 season.
-This was the same list used in the 2009 season, as no names were retired from that season.
-The name Joaquin, which replaced Juan after 2003, but went unused in 2009, was used for the first and only time in 2015.
+This was the same list used in the 2009 season, as no names were retired following that season.
+Even so, a storm was named Joaquin (which had replaced Juan in 2003) for the first and only time in 2015.

 Retirement

-On April 25, 2016, at the 38th session of the RA IV hurricane committee, the World Meteorological Organization retired the names Erika and Joaquin from its rotating name lists due to the amount of damage and number of deaths they caused, and they will not be used again for another Atlantic hurricane.
-They were replaced with Elsa and Julian, respectively, for the 2021 season.
+On April 25, 2016, at the 38th session of the RA IV hurricane committee, the World Meteorological Organization retired the names Erika and Joaquin from its rotating name lists due to the amount of damage and number of deaths each one caused, and they will not be used again in the North Atlantic basin.
+They were replaced with Elsa and Julian, respectively, when the list was used again for the 2021 season.

 Season effects

-This is a table of the tropical cyclones that formed during the 2015 Atlantic hurricane season.
-It includes their names, duration, peak strength, areas affected, damage, and death totals.
+This is a table of all of the storms that formed in the 2015 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2015 USD.